Emmanuel Eboué: Later career

 In July 2017, Eboué trained with Hungarian Ferencváros, but could not agree on a contract with the club.

 In October 2017, Eboué was looking to join Türk Ocağı Limasol, a team in the Turkish Republic of Northern Cyprus.
 The move fell through due to issues with his blood that were discovered in a medical test.

 In December 2017, Eboué was offered a job coaching the under-14 team at former club Galatasaray, when their manager Fatih Terim was made aware of Eboué's financial problems.

 International career

 Eboué debuted for Ivory Coast in 2004 and had generally been a regular fixture in the defence operating at right-back for the Elephants, along with former teammate Kolo Touré.
 On 18 November 2009, Eboué scored his first goal for Ivory Coast in a 2–2 draw against Germany.
 He was named in Sven-Göran Eriksson's Ivory Coast squad for the 2010 FIFA World Cup.

 Personal life

 Eboué is a Christian.
 He had three children with his Belgian wife, Aurélie, whom he married before joining Arsenal.
+Their son, Mathis, is currently a player of the Chelsea academy.

 In December 2017, Eboué told the Sunday Mirror that he is poor and homeless due to his divorce and bad investments that were under his former wife's control.
 In June 2019, Eboué spoke about his ongoing struggles with mental health.

+In 2026, he claimed he has been ruined by his divorce, having lost everything, his relation with his ex-wife being really difficult : "she even refuses to give recent pictures of my children", his relationship with his son who has signed professional with Chelsea is non-existent.